NatashaKSS/snack2graph/README.md

 │ --help          Show this message and exit.                     │ ╰─────────────────────────────────────────────────────────────────╯
 ╭─ Commands ──────────────────────────────────────────────────────╮
-│ process   Create a knowledge graph with the given text file.    │ │ version   Show the current version of the CLI tool.             │ ╰─────────────────────────────────────────────────────────────────╯
+│ construct Create a knowledge graph with the given text file.    │ │ version   Show the current version of the CLI tool.             │ ╰─────────────────────────────────────────────────────────────────╯
 ```